kedibeki/Flight-Delay-Time-Statistics-Dashboard/README.md

 NOTE: Year range should be between 2010 and 2020

 Expected Output
-Below is the expected result from the lab.
 Our dashboard application consists of three components:

 Title of the application
 Component to enter input year